Configuration

 appear on the page before taking the screenshot, or waitForSelector to wait

 for a selector to appear in the document before taking the screenshot.
+If the

 Note: The URLs to the website need to be publicly available, otherwise Happo workers won't be able to access the pages.